 Randomly sprinkled liver spots, melasma patches, and discoloration can age the skin considerably.
 That's why hyperpigmentation treatment has such an immediate rejuvenating effect.
 Depending on your condition, our dermatologists may recommend medical-strength topicals such as vitamin A, kojic acid, alpha hydroxy acids, retinoids, or hydroquinone—all clinically proven to diminish dark pigment or inhibit melanin for a brighter complexion.
 Other potential treatment modalities are discussed in detail below.

 Topical products may be used in conjunction with a chemical peel for optimal results.
 Peels are formulated with potent actives like Glycolic, Salicylic, or Trichloroacetic acid.
 They are used to exfoliate surface layers to remove brown spots and encourage cell turnover.
 Chemical skin peels can be mild to very deep and are concentrated to suit different skin types and concerns.
 In addition to helping lighten age spots, chemical peels help improve skin texture and signs of sun damage.
 Learn more about a chemical peel for hyperpigmentation.

 Different types of lasers target melanin in the superficial or deeper layers of skin, causing the spots to darken, flake over, and eventually fall off after the therapy.
-Our dermatologists use non-ablative resurfacing lasers that create micro-injuries in targeted skin areas-- correcting pigmentation and promote collagen remodeling.
+Our dermatologists use the Halo laser for laser resurfacing that create micro-injuries in targeted skin areas-- correcting pigmentation and promote collagen remodeling.

 After a laser or chemical peel treatment, a good skincare regimen and daily sun protection are crucial to maintaining the results.
 Keep in mind that sunspots and other types of hyperpigmentation can continue to develop over the years-- arising from environmental exposure, your genetic makeup, and even certain medications.